-Google Looker Studio is a bespoke dashboarding and visualisation tool which can be used to build customised reports from raw marketing data.
+Google Looker Studio is a personalized dashboarding and visualization tool which can be used to build customized reports from raw marketing data.

 With most, if not all, marketing platforms and tools offering their own reporting solutions, you may be wondering if it’s worth making the move to Looker Studio.

 Looker Studio makes it easier and quicker to:

 Looker Studio is also very accessible; anyone with a Google account can be granted different levels of permission, meaning various stakeholders can access or edit reports depending on their needs.

 Read on to see five reasons why you should use Google Looker Studio to create insightful marketing reports.

 One of the most compelling reasons to use Looker Studio is its ability to connect with an almost unlimited number of data sources.

 Looker Studio has 18 Google Connectors which have been built as part of Looker Studio, including:

 In addition, there are 149 Partner Connectors that have been built by third-party platforms which can be used to connect to additional data sources like Bing Ads, Snapchat, Salesforce and more.

 Thanks to these connections, Looker Studio can be used to report on almost any marketing activity undertaken, making it easier to create reports which reflect all of your marketing efforts and results.